GaloisInc/llvm-verifier/doc/lss-tutorial/main/lss-tutorial.md

 Supplying Symbolic Input to AES128
 ==================================

-In the code subdirectory of the directory containing this tutorial, there are some files and directories of note.
+In the `code` subdirectory of this tutorial, there are some files and directories of note.
 The file `aes128BlockEncrypt_driver.c` contains the driver code that sets up the symbolic inputs to the AES128 block encrypt function;
-`aes128BlockEncrypt.[ch]` contains the block encrypt function implementation; the `sym-api` subdirectory contains copies of the header and implementation files for the API used to interact with the symbolic simulator; finally, the `ref` subdirectory includes the cryptol reference specification and equivalence checking script.
+`aes128BlockEncrypt.[ch]` contains the block encrypt function implementation; the `AES.cry` file contains the reference implementation of AES in Cryptol; the `aes.saw` file contains the equivalence checking SAWScript code; finally, the `Makefile` includes rules for running LLVM, LSS, and finally SAWScript (the `check` target).

 Let's start with `aes128BlockEncrypt_driver.c`.
 This code creates a simple wrapper around the `aes128BlockEncrypt` function.
 We will use